-- 1. NEA- Non Exam Assessment (formerly referred to as a coursework portfolio) this counts for 50% of the marks.
-Students can select their own brief and complete a substantial design and make project based on it. - 2.
-Technical principles Exam 2.5 hour written exam worth 30%.
+- 1. NEA or Non Exam Assessment (formerly referred to as a coursework portfolio) this counts for 50% of the marks.
+Students select their own brief and complete a substantial design and make project based on it. - 2.
+Technical Principles exam 2.5 hour written exam, worth 30%.
 The exam looks at the student's ability to apply mathematic principles to design situations. - 3.
-Designing and making principles Written exam 1.5 hour exam that makes up the remaining 20% of the A level.
-The exam consists of questions relating to product analysis and commercial manufacture.
+Designing and Making Principles written exam 1.5 hour exam that makes up the remaining 20% of the A Level.
+This exam consists of questions relating to product analysis and commercial manufacture.